 Managing Motivation Lows

-Every athlete experiences dips in motivation.
+Every athlete hits dips in motivation.
+Strategies:

-- Adjusting training intensity temporarily
+- Adjusting your training intensity temporarily

-- Revisiting goals
+- Revisiting your goals

-- Changing training environment
+- Changing your training environment

-- Focusing on fundamentals
+- Focusing on the fundamentals

 Consistency matters more than temporary feelings.